Working With a Utah Mesothelioma Lawyer

 The poor ventilation and air quality within Utah mines increased the chances that these miners would develop illnesses related to asbestos exposure.

 These Utah mining companies exposed workers to asbestos:

 Since Utah is home to several precious metal mines, miners and their families may have been exposed to asbestos naturally or through the machinery used to mine.

 The Sharon Steel Corporation is one of the longest-operating sites of base metal production, operating from 1906 to the early 1970s.

 Large quantities of asbestos-containing materials were found at the site, as well as a number of contamination and leaks in the water and grounds surrounding the site.

-Due to the amount of asbestos utilized by the federal government, members of the U.S. military and government workers who lived and worked in Utah were also put at risk.
+Due to the amount of asbestos used by the federal government, government workers and members of the U.S. military who lived and worked in Utah were also put at risk.